Experimental Use of Quercetin and Dasatinib for Anti-aging: Benefits, Dosages, Cost, Risks and Where to Get the Drugs

 Cost

-If this pharmaceutical combination works in humans as an anti-aging supplement, it can be afforded by a sizable portion of the world’s population if the prices do not increase.
-However, both are not the only candidate senolytic drugs that are not much expensive enough to be considered.
+If this pharmaceutical combination proves effective as an anti-aging intervention in humans, it would likely remain affordable for a sizable portion of the global population, assuming prices do not increase significantly.
+Nevertheless, dasatinib and quercetin are not the only candidate senolytic drugs being explored.

 Risk